GiveMeAjob-job/CAS_Case/README.md

 ├─ hurr_task2.py              # Script to process Historical Hurricane 2 (partial)
 ├─ data_validation.py         # Basic validation for each sheet
 ├─ management_request_2_complete.py  # Final integrated script for Mgmt Req 2
-├─ requirements.txt           # (If you have a list of Python dependencies) └─ README.md                  # This file
+└─ README.md                  # This file
 ```